Skip to main content

 Breathing Space is particularly valuable if you’re facing immediate bailiff action or court hearings.
 It provides a legal pause button.

-If you’re struggling with debt and want to find out what options are available, use our free IVA calculator to see how much you could write off.
+If you’re struggling with debt and want to find out what options are available, use our IVA eligibility check to see whether an IVA may be worth discussing.

 For most jobs, no. Employers rarely ask about insolvency, and you’re not required to disclose it unless your contract specifically requires it.
 Exceptions include certain regulated professions: police, armed forces, some roles in finance, law, accountancy, and some public sector positions handling money.
 Check your employment contract and speak to your IP if you’re unsure.